 “I travel with my kids because I’m committed to showing them that the world extends beyond our 5 mile radius, that people are different all over the world, and that culture and customs should be honored, not seen as weird.”

 I met Samantha recently at the Women In Travel Summit in Portland, Maine.
 We chatted for a bit, and it turns out her family also did an around the world trip too!
+We bonded over our experiences staying at Airbnbs and trying to worldschool our kids.
 These days, Samantha and her family are helping other families bring more travel into their lives.
-Their using what they’ve learned from traveling full-time to help other families travel.
+They’re using what they’ve learned from traveling full-time to help other families travel.

 Follow Samantha and her family on their website, Those Crazy Nelsons